Income Reporting Threshold (IRT)

 But is only expected to exceed the IRT level for that one month,

-The informing notice that provides a family’s IRT must be individualized for each AU using “Reporting Changes for Cash Aid and CalFresh” (SAR 2) or (AR 2).
+The informing notice that provides the IRT limits must be individualized for each AU using the “Reporting Changes for Cash Aid and CalFresh” (SAR 2 or AR 2 SAR) form.
 The AU must be informed at Intake and at least once per SAR Payment Period or AR/CO Payment Period, or whenever the AU’s IRT changes.

 IRT Reporting